Introducing States of Matter Mark as Favorite (9 Favorites)

 - Organize responses in an anchor chart (make three different columns)

-- Ask students what they think makes them different from one another and the same.
+- Ask students what they think makes the states of matter different from one another and the same.
 Record their responses.

 - Let them know that it is hard to imagine that matter is made of particles since they cannot see the particles.